get-notch/fde-task/README.md

 **Important notes:**

 - You can assume the API returns a consistent JSON structure like the one provided below (structure may vary between orders).
-- This is not a runtime task — we won't execute your code.
-Focus on code structure, parsing logic, and the quality of the output string.
 - You are encouraged to think critically about what an LLM would find helpful when answering common customer support questions.

 **What we're evaluating:**